GeoscienceAustralia/stormwavecluster/Analysis/preprocessing/preprocess_data.md

 knit('preprocess_data.Rmd')
 ```

-To run the code in tie-breaking mode, be sure to pass the a commandline
+To run the code in tie-breaking mode, be sure to pass the a command-line
 argument matching `break_ties` to R when starting, followed by an integer ID > 0,
 e.g.